DeviousDevices/DDa/== readme/Devious Readme.txt

 This is a collection of BDSM-themed gear and devices for the CBBE 3.2.3 (Curvy) & UNPB 2.5.2 female body, with additional tweaks for the UNP 1.2 (Skinny) body included.

-Since this is primarily a collection of resource files it is strongly recommended to use this package in conjunction with other DD mods like 'Devious Devices: Integration' by Min.
+A comprehensive list of mods that use these devices can be found here: http://www.loverslab.com/topic/30855-devious-skyrim/#entry770752

-A comprehensive list of mods that use these assets can be found here: http://www.loverslab.com/topic/30855-devious-skyrim/#entry770752
+It is recommended to use DD:Assets with other DD mods like DD:Integration that make the content available ingame.